macoley/macoley/README.md

 # Maciej — Full-Stack Web3 Engineer

-> Warsaw, PL · building web3 end to end · open to remote US contracts
+> Warsaw, PL · building web3 end to end · open to part-time remote contracts

 Ten years on the web.
 Spent years as an Typescript/React/ReactNative + iOS/Swift developer, now work full-stack on web3 — the dApp frontends people touch and the backends behind them.